a network of 50+ organizations working together to heal our community.

 In this 6-minute video, learn how Walker County set its sights on healing.

 begins with a community having the courage to take on the opioid epidemic.
 Walker County, Alabama was and remains a national hot spot for opioid prescribing.
 83.5 million opioid doses legally entered the county from 2006 to 2012.
 Four out of the top 10 Alabama cities and towns for opioid prescribing rates were in Walker County.
 In one community, Sumiton, that amounted to 687 pills per person, per year.
 The highly addictive nature of prescription opioids changed our community by inviting addiction into our homes with more power than anyone could have imagined.
-Today's opioid epidemic has involved to include many other illicit and legal substances like heroin, meth, and benzodiazepines.
+Today's opioid epidemic has evolved to include many other illicit and legal substances like heroin, meth, and benzodiazepines.
 Every individual, family, and community is impacted.